 Time-Saving Cleaning Tricks Inspired by ‘Get Your Sh*t Together’

-I got my first inclining that cleaning is a huge, hopeless time sink when I listened to Get Your Sh*T Together by Sarah Knight.
+I got my first inclining that cleaning is a huge, hopeless time sink when I listened to Get Your Sh*T Together.
 Knight says “There are some folks out there who claim it’s possible to tidy once and remain tidy once and remain tidy for life.
 But I have to say, I call bullsh*t.”
 According to Knight, the only way to keep your house clean is to clean it regularly.
 And it is, but you don’t have to clean the whole house perfectly every time you clean.
 And if you can live with a little mess, have I got some cleaning tips for you.
 Let’s be honest, living with “a little mess” is probably better than the way you’re living now.
 (No offense, I’ve just been alive for the past three decades.
 I know how busy you are.)
 Barring “get a cleaning service,” here are my time-saving tricks for cleaning your home.

 First, know that your kitchen and bathrooms are the only places in your home that actually get dirty (usually).
 Also, clutter and dirty floors make your home look messy.
 Like Knight, I recommend starting with a clean house.
 Do whatever you have to do here.
 Hire a professional.
 Use your vacation time.
 Coerce your family members to help.
 It doesn’t matter how you clean your house, just get it done.
 It will be hell but I promise you’ll only have to do it once, the marathon clean that is, not cleaning in general.